Mindfulness Based Stress Reduction

 2. Compassionate, Expert Guidance

-I am Certified as an MBSR Instructor through the University of San Diego's Center for Mindfulness with a background in Public Health.
+I am Certified as an MBSR Instructor through the University of San Diego's Center for Mindfulness, a Nationally Board Certified Health Wellness Coach specializing in Neuroplastic Pain Recovery, and and have background in Public Health.
 My approach to facilitating strives to bring humility and humor to our common, human experience, and is grounded in my own practice and personal familiarity with emotional upheaval and chronic illness.

 3. A Supportive Community of Like-Minded Peers